INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Profit evaluation

-In order to act upon the model predictions, the decision on the classification threshold has to be made to return the final predicted labels and use them for a marketing campaign.
-When dealing with a severe class imbalance problem, the default threshold of 0.5 used for the balanced tasks can result in a poor performance \citep{fernandez2018learning}.
-Hence, this threshold needs to be tuned in order to find the optimal one.
-We apply the predict-then-optimize approach introduced by \cite{vanderschueren2022predict}: a cost-insensitive influencer detection model is used to optimize decision making, i.e., tuning a classification threshold for obtaining the maximal expected profit of potential customers brought by influencers.
-As profit is customer specific, we utilize the approach of instance-dependent cost-sensitive thresholding \citep{vanderschueren2022predict}.
+To make use of the model predictions, the decision on the classification threshold must be made in order to return the final predicted labels used for a marketing campaign.
+When dealing with severe class imbalance, the default threshold of 0.5 used for the balanced tasks can lead to poor performance \citep{fernandez2018learning}.
+Therefore, we tune this threshold by applying the predict-then-optimize approach introduced by \cite{vanderschueren2022predict}: a cost-insensitive influencer detection model is used to optimize decision making, i.e., tuning a classification threshold to obtain the maximum expected profit of potential customers brought by influencers.
+Since profit is customer-specific, we use instance-dependent cost-sensitive thresholding \citep{vanderschueren2022predict}.

-We assume that the influencer detection model is used for targeted marketing, i.e., the customers who are predicted by the model as influencers are contacted with a contact cost $c$.
-True influencers also get a reward that comes at a cost $ic$.
-As we know from the company providing the data, all the customers have been targeted during a time frame of the study.
-However, the assumption that this will be permanent is unrealistic, so we must model the impact of a targeted policy.
-Hence, we can introduce a probability $p$ of not referring new customers while having the chance to do so (being an influencer).
-As we know everyone has been targeted, true influencers have a probability of not referring equal to 0 ($p=0$).
+We assume that the influencer detection model is used for targeted marketing, i.e., the influencers predicted by the model are contacted with a contact cost $c$.
+True influencers are also rewarded at a cost of $ic$.
+As we know from the data provider, all the customers have been targeted during a time frame of the study.
+However, the assumption that this is permanent is unrealistic, so we need to model the impact of a targeted policy.
+Hence, we can introduce a probability $p$ of not referring new customers while having the opportunity to do so (being an influencer).
+Since we know that everyone has been targeted, true influencers have a probability of not referring equal to 0 ($p=0$).
 For non-influencers, this probability is a free parameter to be estimated ($p \neq 0$).
-Consequently, $(1-p)$ represents a probability that an actual influencer will still bring new customers to the customer base even without being rewarded for doing so (targeted).
+Consequently, $(1-p)$ represents the probability that an actual influencer will still bring new customers even without being targeted.

-The total profit of the campaign depends on the accuracy of a model's predictions.
-In particular, we can distinguish between four different categories of profit depending on actual and predicted influencer labels (Table \ref{profit}).